 Most people in the U.S. have mobile devices somewhere on their person for the majority of the day.
 If they are interacting with those devices as much as the stats say they are, employers have a built-in way to connect with employees whenever and wherever it is most convenient for the employee.
 Email blasts can be missed, but a push notification on an employee’s phone is going to be seen.
 This is great for company-wide messages, like a change in email policy or an update to the employee handbook, but it is also valuable for managers and team members.

-#2 Get Instant Feedback
+#2 Targeting Employees For Instant Feedback

-Surveys and polls are an excellent tool for employers, and they make workers feel like they have a voice.
+Surveys and polls are excellent tools for employers.
+They make workers feel like they have a voice.
 They are a great way to build the employer-employee relationship.
 If a company is looking to take the next step in instant feedback, though, it may be time to go mobile.

-Geolocation technology allows employers with targeting employees and feed them a survey or poll based on the office they just left, while the experience is still fresh in their mind.
+Geolocation technology allows employers with targeting employees and feed them a survey or poll based on the office they just left, while the experience is still fresh in their minds.
 Companies can also push surveys based on the content that an employee is perusing, with questions based on, for example, the video or training module the person just finished.

 Again, this is good for both employers and employees.
 It allows the employer to enhance the experience for the next user (with real-time feedback) and it gives the employee a sense that his or her opinion is being heard.

-#3 Increase Productivity
+#3 Employee Targeting to Increase Productivity

 Mobile engagement allows employees to participate in work-related activities on their own time, which increases productivity.
 If an employee can watch a training video on the train commute home, for example, he or she is more likely to do so than if extra time must be set aside during the day.

 Another way targeting employees can increase productivity is through gamification.
-Quizzes, trivia, augmented reality, geo-tagged scavenger hunts, and more can help encourage employees to learn more faster and help keep employee enthusiasm high.
+Quizzes, trivia, augmented reality, geo-tagged scavenger hunts, and more can help encourage employees to learn faster and help keep employee enthusiasm high.

-#4 Incentivize Interactivity With the Brand
+#4 Employee targeting by Incentivizing Interactivity with the Brand

 Employees are even more likely to watch a training video or play a game if there is an incentive to do so, in the form of badges or points that can be redeemed for rewards.
 Badges can be given for any number of things such as: browsing a few screens, submitting or sharing information, or providing feedback.